Knhwong/189lFinal/ProjectDocument.md

 The user input are accepted and connected to the player movenment, including jumping, moving on x-axis, and holding/unholding shield.
 This also follows the command pattern design.
 [The Command Pattern script](https://github.com/Knhwong/189lFinal/blob/f8d61aaf0e691c01eb64f626d68a0e7e1d1a187c/Reflect/Assets/Scripts/PlayerCommands/IPlayerCommand.cs)

+*Camera Management* -
+Make the camera follows smoothly with the player and allows some margins for the player to lead the camera.
+Also, the camera is limited by the bounds of each map such that it will stop following player when he/she is at most left/right corner.
+This is inspired by the Exercise 2.
+[The Command Pattern script](https://github.com/Knhwong/189lFinal/blob/0ff679bacafbc7a6599686ce2853f3ab2fc789df/Reflect/Assets/Scripts/CameraController.cs)

 *Character Animation* (Collab with Grace Sun)
 Finding the player and enemy characters and set the logic for playing the correct animations when idling, jumping, walking, injured, and dead.